graphile/migrate/README.md

 so `--! no-transaction` migrations must contain exactly one statement.
 You might be able to work around this with a `DO $$` block?
 (If this works, please send a PR to this paragraph.)

+## Terminology

+### The current migration

+The file (or files) in which the non-committed migration that would be executed by `graphile-migrate watch` is defined.
+By default this is in the `migrations/current.sql` file, but it might be `migrations/current/*.sql` if you're using folder mode.

+### Committed migration(s)

+The files for migrations that you've committed with `graphile-migrate commit` (note: this is different to committing the files using your version control system, e.g. git).
+By default they're located in `migrations/committed/*.sql` and are numbered.

+### Root

+We use the term "root" to indicate a database role with superuser or superuser-like privileges.
+This should include the ability to create and delete databases, but may also include the abilities to create extensions and/or roles.

+Since "superuser" has a specific meaning and is not strictly required for these activities we avoid that term, however you may find that you use a superuser as your root user - this is expected.

 ## TODO: